puppetlabs/puppet-docs/source/pe/2.7/console_auth.markdown

 This file is used to configure RubyCAS to use external authentication services.
 As before, you will need to un-comment the classes for the third-party services you wish to enable.
 The values for the listed keys are LDAP and ActiveDirectory standards.
 If you are not the administrator of those databases, you should check with that administrator for the correct values.

-The authenticators are listed in the file in following manner (note how this example disables the Google authenticator):
+The authenticators are listed in the file in the following manner (note how this example disables the Google authenticator):

 {% highlight yaml %}